andreiavrammsd/config/README.md

 [![codecov](https://codecov.io/github/andreiavrammsd/config/branch/master/graph/badge.svg?token=4BV8YNIIIX)](https://app.codecov.io/github/andreiavrammsd/config)

-Package config load configuration values into given struct.
+Package `config` loads configuration values into given struct.

-The struct must be passed by reference.
+- A pointer to the struct must be passed.

-Fields must be exported.
+- Fields must be exported.
 Unexported fields will be ignored.
-They can have the `env` tag which defines the key of the value.
-If no tag provided, the key will be the uppercase full path of the field (all the fields names starting the root until current field, joined by underscore).
+- A field can have the `env` tag which defines the key of the value.
+If no tag provided, the key will be the uppercase full path of the field (all the fields names starting root until current field, joined by underscore).

-The `json` tag will be used for loading from JSON.
+- The `json` tag will be used for loading from JSON.

 ```go
 package main